atolye15/cra-recipe/README.md

 ## Step 5: Installing TSLint

-We want to have a consistency in our codebase and also want to catch mistakes.
+We want to have consistency in our codebase and also want to catch mistakes.
 So, we need to install tslint.

 ```
 yarn add tslint tslint-config-prettier tslint-consistent-codestyle tslint-react tslint-react-a11y --dev